JohnFlorinus/SnakeFile/README.md

 This is a simple **file sharing website** built with a lightweight stack.
 It allows users to upload and access files via a **.NET API backend** running on Oracle Cloud Infrastructure (OCI), with a static HTML/JS frontend.

+⚠️ This **README** was AI-generated for better readability and structure.
+However, the project itself was manually coded by myself.

 ---

 ## 🛠️ Backend